 Higgs TTS#

-Higgs Audio v3 TTS is a chat-native text-to-speech model from Boson AI built on a Qwen3-4B backbone.
-It generates 24 kHz speech through 8 discrete codebooks and supports 100+ languages, voice cloning from a reference clip, and fine-grained inline control over emotion, style, sound effects, and prosody.
+Higgs Audio v3 TTS is a text-to-speech model from Boson AI.
+It generates 24 kHz speech and supports 100+ languages, voice cloning from a reference clip, and fine-grained inline control over emotion, style, sound effects, and prosody.

 Higgs Audio v3 Generation Architecture